TypeStrong/typedoc/site/options/organization.md

 If an earlier sorting strategy determines the relative ordering of two reflections, later ordering strategies will not be applied.

+This option defines the default sort strategy, the [`@sortStrategy`](../tags/sortStrategy.md) tag may be used to override it for individual reflections.

 For example, with the setting `["static-first", "visibility"]`, TypeDoc will first compare two reflections by if they are static or not, and if that comparison returns equal, will check the visibility of each reflection.
 On the other hand, if `["visibility", "static-first"]` is specified,